algorithmx/book/Golovanov.Chapter-07-all.md

 $$-J_{zx}x - J_{zy}y + (J_{zz} - \lambda)z = 0,$$

-which can be considered as a homogeneous system of linear algebraic equations \( x, y, \) and \( z \).
+which can be considered as a homogeneous system of linear algebraic equations $x, y,$ and $z$.
 A trivial solution does not suit us because we want to find a vector for which

 $$
 x^2 + y^2 + z^2 = 1.$$